U.S. CFTC orders BNP Paribas to pay $90 million penalty for rate-rigging

 “We won’t stop until all wrongdoers are held accountable — no matter how broadly the misconduct stretches across the industry,” said James McDonald, the CFTC’s director of enforcement, in a statement.

-Reporting by Doina Chiacu and Pete Schroeder, editing by G Crosse and Cynthia Osterman
+Reporting by Doina Chiacu, Pete Schroeder and Inti Landauro; Editing by G Crosse, Cynthia Osterman and Richard Chang